 Running costs and reliability

 We love the Kia Sorento’s premium looks - both outside and inside - and its acres of interior space.
-For a family car it’s got all the safety features you need as well, including 6 airbags, electronic stability control, a Vehicle Stability Management system and an active bonnet to protect pedestrians in the event of an impact.
+For a family car, it’s got all the safety features you need as well, including six airbags, electronic stability control, a Vehicle Stability Management system and an active bonnet to protect pedestrians in the event of an impact.